Zemon-tech/Genzy/docs/CLOUDFLARE_DEPLOYMENT.md

-# Deploying Genzy to Cloudflare
+# Deploying Haven to Cloudflare

-This guide provides step-by-step instructions for deploying the Genzy application to Cloudflare.
+This guide provides step-by-step instructions for deploying the Haven application to Cloudflare.
 The application consists of a React frontend and a Node.js backend.

 ## 1. Deploying the Frontend to Cloudflare Pages